| Available Languages: | English | Español | Français | 日本語 (Nihongo) | Português | Русский (Russkiy) | 中文 (简) (Simplified Chinese) | |

 Copy and Paste generally works between the Aqua and X11 environments.
 There are still some bugs.
 Emacs is reported to be picky about the current selection.
 Copy and paste from Classic to X11 doesn't work.

 The X11 system actually has several separate clipboards (called "cut buffers" in X11 speak), and some applications have weird views which one should be used.
-In particular, pasting into GNU Emacs or XEmacs sometimes doesn't work because of this.
-The program autocutsel can help here; it automatically synchronizes the two main cut buffers.
-To run it, install the autocutsel Fink package and add the following line to your .xinitrc:
+In particular, pasting into GNU Emacs or XEmacs sometimes hasn't worked because of this.
+Apple's quartz-wm window manager smooths out synchronization between the buffers.
+If you want to use a different window manager, you can still get the benefits of quartz-wm on 10.5-10.7, by using the --only-proxy flag:

 autocutsel &